Publicity and consultation

 There are a number of ways you can comment on planning applications.

-to email@example.com (enables you to submit additional information with your comments such as photographs, plans, etc).
+In PDF format attachment to email@example.com (enables you to submit additional information with your comments such as photographs, plans, etc).
 Please make sure you provide the application reference and address of the proposal.

 What is a valid objection?